oh-/vcsassist/_notes.md

 #info about the theme
-changed the username to oh-
+changed the username to 'oh-' and company to madeso-uk

 ##plugins
 *	VCSassist